Awalrod/jco-datalogger/README.md

 + `fileName=$fileName\n`: Sets the base file name for the .csv files.
 The logger will append three digits (`000`,`001`,etc) at the end of each file as new files are created.
 + `clearData=\n`: Deletes any .csv files in the set data directory.
 Be careful when using this.
 The data directory is set with the `-dir` option at startup.

-The Busmaster sits at 7332 and accepts verbose commands to change the object dictionary.
+The Busmaster sits at 7332 and accepts xml statemens as commands to change the object dictionary.
 Example of changing the sample rate:
 `<?xml version="1.0" encodeing="UTF-8'?>
 <config>
 	<slave_nodes>